-2 For simplicity, workers' skills are assumed to be perfectly correlated with their educational attaintments.
+2For simplicity, workers' skills are assumed to be perfectly correlated with their educational attaintments.

-3 For more details on the role of this assumption, see Section 2.3.
+3For more details on the role of this assumption, see section 3.3.

+Our second result shows that transitory skill mismatch by over-qualified workers is more harmful to the prospects of less-educated workers than permanent mismatch.
 Here there are two channels at work.
 On the one hand, the introduction of OTJ search stimulates the creation of skilled jobs since the assumption that mismatched workers stay in the pool of job seekers facilitates filling these jobs.
 On the other hand, the quits by over-qualified workers reduce the stability of unskilled jobs, lowering the profitability of firms offering these jobs These effects result in a shift of the job distribution towards skilled jobs which, in line with the empirical evidence, induces both a fall in the job finding rate of the less-educated workers and a relatively high separation rate for unskilled jobs.

-Third, we show that OTJ search widens the wage differences among the highlyeducated workers.
+Third, we show that OTJ search widens the wage differences among the higheducated workers.
 As mentioned above, it reduces their opportunity cost of accepting unskilled jobs but, in return, they may suffer a pay cut.
 In fact, when the gap between the arrival rate of job offers for employed and unemployed job seekers is not too large, we show that mismatched workers receive a lower wage than less-educated workers.
 This result differs sharply from the one holding without OTJ search, where over-qualified workers get paid a higher wage, since they need to sacrifice all their outside options.

 Our simulations suggest that the above effects may have important implications for the overall degree of wage inequality.
 For plausible parameter values we find that the total variance of the wage distribution is much larger than when JTJ transitions are ignored.
-Moreover, a significant fraction of this additional wage dispersion is due to wage differentials among highly-educated workers.
-Thus, it seems worthwhile exploring whether an increase in the frequency of JTJ transitions may have contributed to the widening of the within-education and within-occupation wage dispersions that is observed notably in the US but also in many other OECD countries since the 1980s; see, e.g., Katz and Autor (1999).
-Moreover, our results suggest that the introduction of JTJ transitions between different jobs or occupations may help to improve the poor performance of standard search and matching models in replicating the observed variability of wages; see Hornstein et al. (2006).
+Moreover, a significant fraction of this additional wage dispersion is due to wage differentials among high-educated workers.
+Thus, it seems worthwhile to explore whether an increase in the frequency of JTJ transitions may have contributed to the widening of the within-education and within-occupation wage dispersions that is observed notably in the U.S., but also in many other OECD countries since the 1980s (see, e.g., Katz and Autor, 1999).
+Moreover, our results suggest that the introduction of JTJ transitions between different jobs or occupations may help to improve the poor performance of standard search and matching models in replicating the observed variability of wages (see, Hornstein et al., 2006).